 Personality wise, Tilly is quite the character.
 While she loves nothing more than a big snuggly cuddle, she also gets rather sassy when she’s not the centre of attention.
 If you make her wait for her breakfast or her bedtime Dreamies, she will ensure you know that she’s not happy about it.
 She’ll often tell us off for leaving her when we get home from work in the evenings, and when we’re in the house, she’ll refuse to be on her own for more than 5 minutes.
 If we head into the kitchen to wash up or upstairs to hang up the washing, she’ll follow simply so that she can be part of things.
 She’s quite the Daddy’s girl too which I just find annoying – no matter how cosy she is with me, the second Liam sits down she’ll be straight on his lap instead.
 Despite the fact she clearly favours her Daddy over me, if I’m ever ill or upset, she’ll know about it straight away and she’ll come and snuggle up to me.
 If anything, when she cuddles up to me it’s extra special because she’s chosen me over Liam!

 My favourite thing about Tilly is that she makes me laugh every single day.
 Whether it’s her incredible sassiness because she’s 5 seconds late getting her breakfast, how she loves playing catch with her toys, or when she tries to do a huge jump from the bedroom window onto the bed, she’ll brighten my day one way or another.
 I love nothing more than seeing where she is when I get home – she’s usually curled up in a ball on the sofa, or perched up on the top of my bookcase like Mufasa surveying the pride lands.
 She’ll usually come and demand some attention by meowing at us and most of the time, she won’t stop until she’s been picked up.
 Sass queen.
 As you can see, she also loves having her picture taken.
-The ones you see below were taken a few weeks ago by my lovely and amazingly talented friend, Cheryl.
+The ones you see below were taken by my lovely and amazingly talented friend, Cheryl.
 Check out her page on Instagram – she takes some incredibly beautiful photos.
 Tilly most definitely loved her modelling session!

 I feel so lucky to have my beautiful Tilly in my life.
 There’s not a day that goes by where I don’t look at her and smile, and she’s always there to cheer me up when I’m struggling.
 Even when she’s being incredibly high maintenance, or stealing my seat on the sofa so that she can be closer to her Daddy.
 That trick’s her favourite.
 One of my friends calls her Queen Tilly, and the name suits her down to the ground.
 She’s the Queen, and she knows it.